rohanselvaradov/reciprocity/README.md

 - Logout with req.logout()
 - Better handling on callback if OAuth fails (should redirect to home rather than just say "unauthorised")
 - Deal with users leaving guilds (should no longer be able to log in)
+- Allow user to decide whether or not to "keep me signed in"
+- Refresh the session cookie so they stay logged in

 ### To roll out bigger
 - Allow joining from any guild and only show users with mutual guild memberships